 Different communities should be established (when the number of EVs increases), mainly in function of their geographic location, and created based on the electrical distribution networks, in order to avoid investments or charging overloads.
+This community aggregation illustrated on Fig. 4

-This community aggregation, illustrated on Figure 4 and Figure 6, should follow then pre-defined rules implemented by the Central Grid Operator.
+This community aggregation, illustrated on Fig. 4 and Fig. 6, should follow then pre-defined rules implemented by the Central Grid Operator.